 machine-readable answer sheet, you would answer "A" (true) for

 statement 1, "A" (true) for statement 2, and "B" (false) for

 Section 2: This section consists of 15 multiple choice questions.
 For each answer, there is only one correct answer.
 Select the letter, A, B, C, or D, that best answers the question and mark that answer on your machine readable answer sheet.
 Try to spend no more than 10 minutes on this section.
 Each correct answer is worth 2 points.

-According to Jillson, which of these political theorists is most associated with
+According to Jillson, which of these was a participant in the U.S.

 a.
 John Stuart Mill.

-machine-readable answer sheet, you would fill in "B" as the answer
+On the machine-readable answer sheet, you would fill in "d" as the answer

 Section 3.
 This section consists of a short answer in

 response to one of the following questions.
 The best answers will be clear,